drahuld/PersonalityTest/README.md

 # PersonalityTest
 Repository for Personality Test

+Functionality:

+1. Application fetch all category types and its questions from MongoDB.
+2. It will display all the questions separated by Category types.
+3. Category type is a collapsable/expandable component which contains their respective questions.
+4. User can select the answers to the question and submit the selected answer.
+5. Answer gets store to MongoDb <b>"userAnswers" collection</b> which contains userName, questionId, and selected answer by user.

 To run the application following Mongo DB Setup is required.

 Following script creates a new database "SparkNetworkMongoDB"